3 Critical Use Cases for EDR (Endpoint Detection and Response)

 EDR solutions feature alert capabilities which help direct investigations and thus speed up detection and response times.
 It’s essential to keeping a close eye on scaling IT environments with myriad new devices.

 These 3 use cases for EDR don’t begin to cover the possibilities enterprises might face; each enterprise has cybersecurity needs based on its size, industry, IT infrastructure, and more.
 However, these cases should give you some insight on where to start.
-Check out our Endpoint Security Buyer’s Guide for more information.
+Check out our Endpoint Security Buyer’s Guide or the new Endpoint Detection and Response Guide for more information.